althonos/pyhmmer/docs/examples/embed_hmms.rst

 .. hint::

-    In this example we used only a single HMM inside the HMM file, however the code above will work even if the HMM file contains more than one HMM.
+    In this example we used only a single HMM inside the HMM file, however the code above would work even if the HMM file contained more than one HMM.

 Distributing data